A Three Day Singapore Itinerary for First-Time Visitors

 By train

 Taking the train is the fastest and easiest way to get around Singapore.
-The MRT system is not as complex as other countries like Korea or Japan so you wouldn’t have a hard time decoding it.
+The MRT system is not as complex as some larger urban rail networks, so you shouldn’t have a hard time decoding it.
 From the MRT stations, attractions are mostly within walking distance.

-Tip: Be sure to download this MRT map beforehand.
+Tip: Be sure to download an updated MRT map or use a journey-planning app beforehand.

 By bus